younes-damouna/gad-lift/README.md

 - **Platform Expansion**: As an admin, I want to add a new device to the platform, helping me monitor the number of active and offline devices.

 >
-> With **GadLift**, we're not just lifting gadgets - we're elevating your home living experience.
-Welcome to a world of convenience, welcome to **GadLift**. 🚀

 <br><br>